yueyu19/yueyu.personal/_projects/invgame.md

 ---
 layout: page
 title: Algorithmic Inverse Games
-description:  Inferring What Games You Are Playing
+description:  What games you are playing?
 importance: 1
 category: work
 ---